-SLRCs A. Strengthening partnerships B. Landscape-level C. Study D. Addressing knowledge and inter-governmental agreements transboundary conservation areas exchanges between PAs gaps through joint research & monitoring Afghanistan Sign a formal transboundary Development of the between PAS Establish an effective Aignamstan cooperation agreement with the International mechanism for the exchange neighboring countries in the snow Transboundary of available data on the snow leopard range on joint Protected Area in the leopard throughout the conservation issues; area between species' range by creating a Develop and implement regional Afghanistan, China, database to improve data programs that generate benefits Pakistan and Tajikistan sharing on monitoring, for snow leopard ecosystem (as defined and agreed scientific research, poaching, protection and conservation, upon at the 2006 Urumgi and smuggling of snow climate change adaptation and Conference). leopard and it prey species. mitigation, and biodiversity Agreement on regional conservation exploring related standardized monitoring MEAs financial mechanisms. methods for the species.
+SLRCs A. Strengthening partnerships and inter-governmental agreements B. Landscape-level transboundary conservation areas C. Study exchanges between PAs D. Addressing knowledge gaps through joint research & monitoring Afghanistan Sign a formal transboundary cooperation agreement with the neighboring countries in the snow leopard range on joint conservation issues; Develop and implement regional programs that generate benefits for snow leopard ecosystem protection and conservation, climate change adaptation and mitigation, and biodiversity conservation exploring related MEAs financial mechanisms.
+Development of the International Transboundary Protected Area in the area between Afghanistan, China, Pakistan and Tajikistan (as defined and agreed upon at the 2006 Urumqi Conference).
+Establish an effective mechanism for the exchange of available data on the snow leopard throughout the species' range by creating a database to improve data sharing on monitoring, scientific research, poaching, and smuggling of snow leopard and it prey species.
+Agreement on regional standardized monitoring methods for the species.
 Bhutan Establish a transboundary collaboration initiative to protect the snow leopard habitat (with China) on both sides of the boundary.
-China In the first instance, develop Pamir-Karakorum region, Institutional agreements for institutional transboundary with Pakistan, joint research with institutions collaborations as a step towards Afghanistan and in Bhutan, Nepal, Pakistan, engaging higher authorities Tajikistan; Afghanistan, Tajikistan, Altai-Sayan regnion with Kyrgyzstan, Kazakhstan, Mongolia, Russia and Russia, and Mongolia.
-Kazakhstan; Research to include Tienshan Region, with assessment of movement and Kazakhstan and corridors; snow leopard Kyrgyzstan population demography; range Himalaya with Bhutan distribution; ecosystem and Nepal management and standardized Gobi Connectivity Region assessment methodologies. with Mongolia.
-India Work on the information on Develop coordinated triggers of illegal trade on the habitat management products derived from the habitats with neighboring snow of snow leopard, and seek inter- leopard countries. governmental cooperation Nepal, China, Bhutan, mechanisms available for control and Pakistan will be the of illegal trade (e.g. SAWEN and Interpol). prominent partners in this effort.
+China In the first instance, develop institutional transboundary collaborations as a step towards engaging higher authorities Pamir-Karakorum region, with Pakistan, Afghanistan and Tajikistan; Altai-Sayan regnion with Mongolia, Russia and Kazakhstan; Tienshan Region, with Kazakhstan and Kyrgyzstan Himalaya with Bhutan and Nepal Gobi Connectivity Region with Mongolia.
+Institutional agreements for joint research with institutions in Bhutan, Nepal, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Kazakhstan, Russia, and Mongolia.
+Research to include assessment of movement and corridors; snow leopard population demography; range distribution; ecosystem management and standardized assessment methodologies.
+India Work on the information on triggers of illegal trade on the products derived from the habitats of snow leopard, and seek inter- governmental cooperation mechanisms available for control of illegal trade (e.g. SAWEN and Interpol).
+Develop coordinated habitat management with neighboring snow leopard countries.
+Nepal, China, Bhutan, and Pakistan will be the prominent partners in this effort.
 Kazakhstan Strengthen transboundary collaboration on joint conservation issues with Russian Federation, China and Kyrgyzstan.
 Kyrgyzstan Develop transboundary